We can’t wait to see you. Stop by to say hello. In the meantime, here is some information to help with the transition.

 If you are considering a career with an international component or looking for a job overseas, we also recommend that you visit UNH's Career and Professional Success office.
 CaPS provides various services for students seeking employment, and this is generally a good place to start looking for international job opportunities.

-When you start looking for a job or career, think of the professional and personal growth you've undergone while overseas.
+When you start looking for a job or career, think of the professional and personal growth you've undergone while away.
 If you can present these skills on your resume and in your interview(s) well, you can impress almost any employer.